Ahmed Abu Khattala: Early life

-Abu Khattala grew up in el-Leithi, a Benghazi neighborhood named for the River of Oblivion.
+Abu Khattala grew up in el-Leithi, a Benghazi neighborhood named after the River of Oblivion.
 He had nine years of formal schooling before earning certification as a car mechanic.
 After briefly working as a car mechanic, Khattala, spent most of his adult life in Abu Salim prison in Tripoli, jailed by the government of Muammar Gaddafi for his Islamic extremism.

 Role in 2011 Libyan civil war

 During the 2011 Libyan civil war, he formed his own militia of "perhaps two dozen fighters", naming it Obayduh bin Jarrah for an early Islamic general.

-In June, he marched in a parade which also included February 17 Brigade, Libya Shield Force, the Supreme Security Committee, and Ansar al-Shariah, a "group of as many as 200 militants" who had broken away from the other militias in 2012 in protest of those militia's support for parliamentary elections in Libya.
+In June, he marched in a parade which also included February 17 Brigade, Libya Shield Force, the Supreme Security Committee, and Ansar al-Shariah, a "group of as many as 200 militants" who had broken away from the other militias in 2012 in protest of those militias' support for parliamentary elections in Libya.

 Political views

 He opposed American involvement in Libya and in interviews with The New York Times stated that "the enmity between the American government and the peoples of the world is an old case."
-Regarding the role of the NATO air campaign that overthrew Colonel Qaddafi, he believed that if NATO had not intervened, "God would have helped us."
+Regarding the role of the NATO air campaign that overthrew Gaddafi, he believed that if NATO had not intervened, "God would have helped us."
 He also said "We know the United States was working with both sides" and that the US aimed at "splitting up" Libya.

 Charges

-Witnesses of the 11 September 2012, attack on the American diplomatic compound in Benghazi say they saw him leading the attack.
+Witnesses of the 11 September 2012 attack on the American diplomatic compound in Benghazi say they saw Abu Khattala leading the attack.

 On 6 August 2013, U.S. officials confirmed that Abu Khattala had been charged with playing a significant role in the attack.
 According to NBC, the charges were filed under seal in Washington, D.C. in late July 2013.

 Capture

-On the weekend of 14–15 June 2014, U.S. Delta Force special operations personnel captured him in a covert mission (codenamed "Greenbrier River") in Libya, using an informant to lure him to an isolated villa by the coastline.
+On the weekend of 14–15 June 2014, U.S. Delta Force special operations personnel captured Abu Khattala in a covert mission, codenamed "Greenbrier River", in Libya, using an informant to lure him to an isolated villa by the coastline.
 According to court records, Khattala was armed with a handgun and violently resisted capture, before he was handcuffed, blindfolded, gagged, and earmuffed.
 He was brought to Washington, D.C. aboard the amphibious transport dock USS New York.
-He was given three medical staples while aboard due to his injuries.
+He was given three medical staples while aboard in treatment of his injuries.

 Following his capture, Abu Khattala was kept in a cell where the lights were kept on for twenty hours a day, and interrogated for five days before being given a Miranda advisory.